jm-cc/pm2/nmad/doc/mainpage.md

 ---------

 Several APIs are provided to NewMadeleine users:
-  - The \ref mpi_interface known as Mad-MPI, which is a regular MPI implementation
+  - the @ref mpi_interface known as MadMPI, which is a regular MPI implementation

-or the low-level APIs:
+or the native NewMadeleine APIs:
-  - The \ref sr_interface as general purpose send receive
+  - the @ref sr_interface as general purpose messaging interface based on send/receive.
+  - the @ref session_interface to init NewMadeleine and open sessions.
+  - the @ref coll_interface for collective operations

+the internal interfaces no designed for end-users:
+  - the @ref core_interface for direct access to nmad packet scheduler.
+This is the interface upon all other interfaces rely.
-  - The \ref launcher_interface to interface with launcher to initialize sessions
+  - the @ref launcher_interface to explictely interface with launcher.
+This is normally not needed by end-users which should use sessions instead.
-  - The \ref pack_interface for compatibility with legacy Mad3
+  - the @ref pack_interface for compatibility with legacy Mad3 interface.
+This has been obsoleted for a long time.

 Getting the source code
 -----------------------